LarsBehrenberg/IA-prototype/content/posts/berthe-morisot-biography.md

       As she grew more confident in her abilities, Morisot became freer with her style and experimentation.
 There is a sense of fearlessness that comes through in many of her later paintings that is missing from the more restrained work of the mid-1800s.
 She pursued her own distinctly radical path, setting herself apart from the other Impressionists and pushing further towards abstraction.
     sideGalleryImages:
-      - /assets/berthe-morisot-le-berceau.jpg
+      - imageUrl: /assets/berthe-morisot-le-berceau.jpg
-      - /assets/berthe-morisot-le-repos-edouard-manet.jpg
+      - imageUrl: /assets/berthe-morisot-le-repos-edouard-manet.jpg
-      - /assets/berthe-morisot-woman-with-a-muff.jpg
+      - imageUrl: /assets/berthe-morisot-woman-with-a-muff.jpg
   - textTitle: Morisot’s legacy
     text: >-
       Morisot’s death came suddenly and as a great shock to the [Impressionist